 Bonus depreciation could increase investment this year if businesses have projects they are willing to bring forward into 2009 and if they have income against which to use the deduction.
 However, many businesses are currently losing money and have no taxable income.
-A separate provision in the economic recovery package-the net operating loss carryback- would allow such businesses to offset up to five years of previous taxable income with current losses.
-That carry-back provision would complement bonus depreciation by extending the latter benefit to businesses that were profitable in the past but are currently losing money.
-Thus, although prior experiments with bonus depreciation have not been encouraging, pairing the two provisions could yield a modest stimulus.
-Nonetheless, businesses with very large losses or start-ups that have yet to see a profit would receive no benefit.
+A separate provision in the economic recovery package-the net operating loss carryback- would allow businesses with gross receipts of \$15 million or less to offset up to five years of previous taxable income with current losses.
+That carry-back provision would extend the benefit to some businesses that were profitable in the past but are currently losing money, but most investments that could potentially benefit from bonus depreciation are made by businesses not eligible for the longer carryback period.